All feet change shape over time to some degree—they tend to get a little wider and a little flatter as we age. That’s normal.

 But there’s good news here.

-The first is that, while surgery is obviously not a “fun” outcome, bunion surgery is highly successful on average and mot people are able to make a complete recovery, provided they follow their post-surgical instructions carefully.
+The first is that, while surgery is obviously not a “fun” outcome, bunion surgery is highly successful on average and most people are able to make a complete recovery, provided they follow their post-surgical instructions carefully.

 The second is that Dr. Joel Foster is trained in minimally invasive surgical techniques, which may in some (although not all) cases be appropriate for bunions.
 Provided we can perform the surgery safely and effectively, we always try to use the smallest possible incisions to do the work.
-This offers many benefits to the patient, including faster recovery, lower risk of infection, less scaring, and even lower cost.
+This offers many benefits to the patient, including faster recovery, lower risk of infection, less scarring, and even lower cost.

 That said, there are a variety of surgical techniques that may be used for bunion repairs, including osteotomies, tendon transfers, joint fusions, and more.
 Each comes with its own sets of pros and cons; we will always take as much time as necessary to explain all your options and help you make the best possible choice for your situation and lifestyle.